LupusTheCanine/sovol-sv06-plus-firmware/README.md

 # Sovol SV06 Plus firmware

-This is a customized version of
+This is
-[Sovol's Marlin firmware for the SV06 Plus 3D printer][sovol-sv06-plus-repo].
+[Sovol's Marlin firmware for the SV06 Plus 3D printer][sovol-sv06-plus-repo]
+merged with upstream Marlin.

 # Disclaimer